ShroukkSabry/Flutter-News-App/README.md

  **Features**
 - View a list of news articles (title, image, and short description)
-- Open article details in a separate screen
 - Add articles to a **Favorites page**
 - Remove articles from Favorites
 - Pull-to-refresh to get the latest news